jduckett/duck_map/GUIDE.md

       </url>
     </urlset>

-You can see that the "show" action for the route has segment keys :book_id and :id.
-When the url is built, the Comment model is "asked" for the segment key values for the route by a call to {DuckMap::SitemapObject#sitemap_capture_segments sitemap_capture_segments}.
-The model is passed an Array containing all of the keys required to build the url for the named route.
-In this case, the default behavior would be to ask the Comment model for :book_id and :id.
 If you are following Rails conventions, DuckMap should be able to pickup most nested routes.
 However, we are not always afforded the luxury of adhering to all conventions.
 Therefore, you have the option of defining segment key mappings.

     class Comment < ActiveRecord::Base